Key insights

 Are you up on the latest R&D tax credit & deduction changes?

-While the lucrative research and development (R&D) tax credit isn’t a new tax incentive, there are many new rules and benefits to be aware about.
+While the lucrative research and development (R&D) tax credit isn’t a new tax incentive, there are many new rules and benefits.

-Congress is considering a potential change to how research expenses are treated for tax purposes.
-Additionally, the IRS has proposed a change to the Form 6765 — which is used to claim the tax credit — that will introduce a new layer of complexity and require detailed project information to substantiate claims.
+The One Big Beautiful Bill Act (OBBBA) provides relief to taxpayers by restoring the option to fully deduct R&D expenses.
+Additionally, the IRS has proposed a change to Form 6765 — which is used to claim the tax credit — that will introduce a new layer of complexity and require detailed project information to substantiate claims.

-Claiming the R&D tax credit isn’t an easy process, but it can be a worthwhile one, as the credit directly reduce tax liability dollar-for-dollar, unlike deductions which only reduce taxable income.
+Claiming the R&D tax credit isn’t an easy process, but it can be a worthwhile one, as the credit directly reduces tax liability dollar-for-dollar, unlike deductions that only reduce taxable income.

-Learn what you should know about the R&D tax credits and deductions for 2024 and how you should prepare for potential legislative and procedural changes.
+Learn about the R&D tax credits and deductions for 2025 and how you can prepare for potential legislative and procedural changes.

 Decoding R&D tax credit rules: A comprehensive overview

 Activities not only should aim at developing new or improved business components but also must rely on hard sciences, such as chemistry or computer science.
-They also should address technical uncertainties regarding capability, methodology, and/or design and should involve an iterative process of testing hypotheses.
+They also should address technical uncertainties regarding capability, methodology, or design and involve an iterative process of testing hypotheses.

 Considerations outside the four-part test

-In addition to the four-part test, businesses must consider economic risk — who bear the research costs regardless of research success or failure.
+In addition to the four-part test, businesses must consider the economic risk of bearing the research costs regardless of success or failure.
 Additionally, having substantial rights in the developed product and restricting qualified activities to within the United States are crucial.
 Excluded activities — such as those in the social sciences, research after commercial production, and several others — do not qualify for the tax credit.

 It's important to understand the breadth of costs that can be claimed under the R&D credit.
 These include wages, supplies, contract research, and cloud computing costs, among others.
 Notably, certain costs are specifically excluded from the credit.

-The financial implications of the R&D tax credit are significant, with the average credit ranging from six to ten percent of the qualified costs.
-These credits directly reduce tax liability dollar-for-dollar, unlike deductions which only reduce taxable income.
+The financial implications of the R&D tax credit are significant, with the average credit ranging from 6 – 10% of the qualified costs.
+These credits directly reduce tax liability dollar-for-dollar, unlike deductions that only reduce taxable income.

 A benefit for startup companies